 Where work is to be contracted outside the framework, they will ensure that the organisations used also comply with the RaG list requirements.
-Designs which require sign off Red items need to be identified early and justification provided by the designer, in conjunction with the Principal Designer to allow sign off by the Environment Agency appointed person discharging the Client's duties.
+Designs which require sign off Red items need to be identified early and justification provided by the designer, in conjunction with the Principal Designer to allow sign off by the Environment Agency Project Executive or relevant G7 manager.